NVIDIA/nim-deploy/cloud-service-providers/azure/aks/prerequisites/README.md

 # Pre-requirement

-The keys to create AKS for NIM is to create proper GPU nodepool.
-The proper GPU nodepool should have up to date driver.
+The keys to create Azure Kubernetes Service (AKS) for NIM is to create proper GPU nodepool because NIM not work on ALL GPU, only A100, H100, L40S and A10.
+The proper GPU nodepool should have GPU driver meet NIM minimum requirement.
 This is only achievable via a preview cli extension.
-We cannot create AKS via Azure Portal GUI and we need to create it using CLI.
-We need to setup our terminal with a several cli to perform the AKS creation.
-Following is the detail instructions.
+Following is the detail instructions to install from a bash.

 ## Install Azure CLI